-Workshop in Prayer Study of faith, private prayer, family worship, conducting prayer groups, public prayer, and prayer as a ministry.
+Workshop in Prayer

+Study of faith, private prayer, family worship, conducting prayer groups, public prayer, and prayer as a ministry.
 Not applicable toward the theology concentration or major in religion.
 Fall, Spring

-RELT225 (was RELB225) Doctrines of the Adventist Faith
+Doctrines of the Adventist Faith

 Defines and clarifies the Biblical doctrines of the Seventh-day Adventist faith, distinguishing them within the background of the Judeo-Christian tradition.
-Prerequisite: RELB100.
+Prerequisite: RELT100.
 Fall, Spring, Summer